Is Your Cloud Data Secure?

 Tackling Security Hurdles

 Moreover, the specter of data loss looms large.
 Although rare, technical glitches or natural disasters can compromise data.
-To counteract this, most cloud services frequently back up data across multiple sites.
+Most cloud services frequently back up data across multiple sites to counteract this.

 Selecting Your Cloud Storage